clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

       sudo systemctl daemon-reload

-      sudo systemctl enable nginx
+      sudo systemctl enable nginx --now

-      sudo systemctl start nginx

 #.
-Verify the web server is running at \http://<ip-address>,
+Verify the web server is running at http://<IP-address-of-web-server>.
-   where <ip-address> is the same one that you captured in `Example 1: Mix set up`_.
+   If there's no mix content yet, the expected response from nginx will be a ``404 Not Found``.

+.. _set-up-nginx-web-server-end:

 Related topics
 **************